Norwegian Women's Lobby

-It has ten member organizations with a total of nearly 50,000 members and was founded in 2014 by the Norwegian women's organisations on the initiative of the Norwegian Association for Women's Rights, and in accordance with the recommendations of the government-appointed Gender Equality Commission.
+NWL has ten member organizations with a total of nearly 50,000 members and was founded in 2014 by the Norwegian women's organisations on the initiative of the Norwegian Association for Women's Rights, and in accordance with the recommendations of the government-appointed Gender Equality Commission.
 It was inspired by the European Women's Lobby and also corresponds to comparable umbrella organizations in other countries such as the German Women's Council and the CEDAW Alliance Germany, and the National Women's Council of Ireland.
 Its member organizations include the Norwegian Association for Women's Rights and the Norwegian Women's Public Health Association, the oldest and largest women's organizations in Norway, respectively.

-The mission of the organization is to eliminate all forms of discrimination against women and girls on the basis of the Convention on the Elimination of All Forms of Discrimination Against Women, the Beijing Platform for Action and other fundamental international agreements relating to women's human rights.
-It works to integrate women's perspectives into all political, economical and social processes.

 History

-The Norwegian Women's Lobby was founded on 27 January 2014 by eight nationwide women's rights organisations and currently has ten member organisations.
-The establishment was initiated by the Norwegian Association for Women's Rights (NKF) and NKF Presidents Torild Skard, Margunn Bjørnholt and Karin M. Bruzelius, and was in accordance with the recommendations of the government-appointed Gender Equality Commission (chaired by Hege Skjeie) of 2010.
-It is modelled after the European Women's Lobby and similar organisations.
-The first president was Margunn Bjørnholt, a professor of sociology and the NKF President at the time.
+The Norwegian Women's Lobby was founded on 27 January 2014 by eight nationwide women's rights organisations and several experts on the initiative of the Norwegian Association for Women's Rights (NKF), Norway's oldest and preeminent women's rights NGO, founded in 1884.
+Its establishment was initiated by NKF Presidents Margunn Bjørnholt, Karin M. Bruzelius and Torild Skard.
+The establishment of NWL was in accordance with the recommendations of the government-appointed Gender Equality Commission, whose chair Hege Skjeie was actively involved with NWL.
+Its founding president was Margunn Bjørnholt, a professor of sociology and the NKF President at the time.
 In 2017 Ragnhild Hennum, a professor of public law, pro-rector of the University of Oslo and director of the Norwegian Centre for Human Rights, was elected president of the organisation.
-In 2020 lawyer Bjørk Gudmundsdottir Jonassen became president.

-NWL is inclusive and "works to represent the interests of all those who identify as women and girls."
-The organisation aims to promote women's human rights, based on the United Nations Convention on the Elimination of All Forms of Discrimination Against Women, the Beijing Platform for Action and other fundamental international agreements.
-Its member organisations include all the significant women's rights organisations of Norway and have been championing women's human rights since 1884; the founding organisations were described by the Equality and Anti-Discrimination Ombud Sunniva Ørstavik as "the very foundation of the efforts to promote women's rights in Norway."
-As a civil society umbrella organisation, the Norwegian Women's Lobby only accepts nonpartisan organisations as members.
-The Norwegian Women's Lobby is led by an elected political leadership, the executive board.
-The organisation is advised by an independent body of experts, the Expert Committee that includes some of Norway's main experts in this area, e.g. CEDAW expert Anne Hellum and formerly Hege Skjeie.
+The founding organisations were described by the Equality and Anti-Discrimination Ombud Sunniva Ørstavik as "the very foundation of the efforts to promote women's rights in Norway."
+NWL is led by the executive board.
+The organisation is advised by an independent body of experts, the Expert Committee that includes some of Norway's main experts in this area, e.g. CEDAW expert Anne Hellum.